-Applicants can access the eTA application form in two ways:
+Applicants can access the eTA application form online in two ways:

-- Applicants who know they need an eTA can access the eTA application form at www.Canada.ca/eTA.
+- If someone knows that they need an eTA, they can access the application form directly at www.Canada.ca/eTA.

 If the applicant is eTA-exempt, or is otherwise not eligible to apply for an eTA, they will be notified and directed to the program(s) for which they are eligible.

-Applicants will need to provide the following information on their application form:
+Applicants will need to provide the following information in their application: